Identification of Child Penalties: Empirical Context and Identification Setup

-Recent work has shown that two-way fixed effects regressions similar to \eqref{eq:event_study} can produce biased estimates in the presence of multiple treatment groups \parencite{sun2021estimating,goodman2021difference,de2020two,borusyak2024revisiting}.
-As \textcite{melentyeva2023child} argue, this concern applies to the child penalty setting as well.
-Our focus is not on biases from the estimation procedure itself, but rather on biases arising from the underlying identification assumptions.
-In the section below I turn to articulating the identification framework that is rationalized from the above normalized event study empirical strategy.
+Recent work has shown that two-way fixed effects regressions similar to \eqref{eq:event_study} can produce biased estimates in the presence of multiple treatment groups \citep{sun2021estimating,goodman2021difference,de2020two,borusyak2024revisiting}.
+As \citet{melentyeva2023child} argue, this concern applies to the child penalty setting as well.
+My focus is on biases arising from the identification framework, not from the estimation procedure: biases remain even when comparing a single treatment group to a single control group across two time periods, i.e., a single $2\times2$.